artizirk/keys/README.md

 # Github ssh public key collector

-This script can be used to collect ssh public keys of users listed in `keys.ini` file and write them to a seperate file.
+This script can be used to collect ssh public keys of users listed in `keys.ini` file and write them to a separate file.
 It is also possible to collect keys of users that are part of a Github organization.

 You can then use the generated files for keeping your ssh machines authorized_keys file up to date with changes to your user ssh keys.

-you could for example serve the key output folder over https and then `curl https://youserver.com/keys/core-team > /root/.ssh/authorized_keys` in your target machine.
+You could for example serve the key output folder over https and then `curl https://youserver.com/keys/core-team > /root/.ssh/authorized_keys` in your target machine.